-Ritonavir-Boosted Darunavir (DRV/r).
-The ARTEMIS study compared DRV/r (800/100 mg once daily) with LPV/r (once or twice daily), both in combination with TDF/FTC, in a randomized, open-label, non-inferiority trial.
+- The ARTEMIS study compared DRV/r (800/100 mg once daily) with LPV/r (800/200 mg once daily or 400/100 mg twice daily), both in combination with TDF/FTC, in a randomized, open-label, non-inferiority trial.
 The study enrolled 689 ART-naive participants.
-DRV/r was non-inferior to LPV/r at 48 weeks54, and superior at week 192.
-In participants with baseline HIV RNA levels >100,000 copies/mL, virologic response rates were lower in the LPV/r arm than in the DRV/r arm.
-Grades 2 to 4 adverse events, primarily diarrhea, were seen more frequently in LPV/r recipients than in DRV/r recipients.
-At virologic failure, no major PI mutations were detected in participants randomized to either arm.
-At virologic data, the Panel recommends DRV/r + TDF/FTC as a preferred PI-based regimen (AI).
-No randomized controlled trial to evaluate the efficacy of DRV/r with other 2-NRTI combinations exists.
-A small retrospective study suggested that DRV/r plus ABC/3TC may be effective in treatment-naive patients for up to 48 weeks.
-56 Based on this preliminary information, the Panel recommends this combination as an alternative PI-based regimen (BIII).
+DRV/r was non-inferior to LPV/r at week 48,28 and superior at week 192.80 Among participants with baseline HIV RNA levels >100,000 copies/mL, virologic response rates were lower in the LPV/r arm than in the DRV/r arm. - The FLAMINGO study compared DRV/r with DTG, each in combination with two NRTIs, in 488 ARTnaive participants.
+The rate of virologic suppression at week 48 was significantly greater among those who received DTG than in those who received DRV/r, largely because of more drug discontinuations in the DRV/r group.22 - A small retrospective study that followed participants for 48 weeks suggested that DRV/r plus ABC/3TC may be effective in treatment-naive patients.81 - The ACTG A5257 study showed similar virologic efficacy for DRV/r, ATV/r, and RAL, but more participants in the ATV/r group discontinued randomized treatment because of adverse events.18